jjones203/architecture_kata/solution/adr/04-chats.md

 Whether virtual or in-person, the requirements do not describe a way for a civilian and police officers to exchange niceties for a more meaningful interaction.

 ## Decision
+An internal and short lived chat window will be enabled when a civilian and a police officer agree to interact:
+- For a virtual handshake, the two parties may exchange greetings.
+- For an in-person interaction, the two parties can agree on a place to meet.
+The platform will not disclose real-time location information for security reasons.
+Furthermore, coordinating to meet at a mutually convenient location makes interactions more feasible in suburban and rural communities where neighborhoods are not walkable and distances may be great.

-An internal and short lived chat window will be enabled when a civilian and a police officer agree to conduct an interaction.
-For a virtual handshake, it will allow to the two parties to exchange words to bring about a more meaningful and memorable interaction.
-For an in-person interaction, it will also allow the two parties to agree on a place to meet.
-It allows to keep the full interaction inside the Hey, Blue! platform for benefit and safety of both the civilian and police officer.
-The chat between these two user will only be temporary and disabled once an interaction has concluded.
-Records of the chat will be kept as required by local juridiction.
+The full interaction will occur inside the Hey, Blue! platform for the safety of both the civilian and police officer.
+The chat between these two users will be temporary; it will be disabled after an interaction has concluded or a period of inactivity.
+Records of the chat will be kept as required by local jurisdiction.

 ## Consequences

 ### Pros
-- Ability to coordinate interaction plans between a civilian and a police officer
+- Ability to coordinate plans for in-person interaction between a civilian and a police officer
-- Add personal touch to virtual handshake
+- Option to add a personal touch to virtual handshake

-- Optional
+### Cons
+- Users must engage in chat to coordinate in-person interactions
+- Higher barriers to entry for users who are not literate in English or who are visually impaired